beepbooplabsltd/xlkey/README.md

 The **XL**key is a P25 keyloading adapter that enables the use of TIA-102 standards-compliant keyloaders with L3Harris XL-series mobile radios.

-It provides comparable functionality to the L3Harris 14050-6350-01 keyloading cable.
+It provides comparable functionality to the L3Harris 14050-6350-01 and -02 keyloading cables.

 ## 🛒 [Order now!](https://shop.beepbooplabs.ltd/products/xlkey%E2%84%A2)